MasterCodeDevelop/HRnet/README.md

 ## How to launch the application locally ?
-To start the application locally, you must follow the instructions of the [/frontend](https://github.com/MasterCodeDevelop/MohamedAliElhamech_P14_31122022/tree/master/frontend) folder.
+You must follow the instructions of the [/app](https://github.com/MasterCodeDevelop/MohamedAliElhamech_P14_31122022/tree/master/app) folder.

-## How to launch the API locally?
-To start the API server (backend), you must follow the instructions of the [/api](https://github.com/MasterCodeDevelop/MohamedAliElhamech_P14_31122022/tree/master/api)

-## Swagger file
-you will find swagger file `swagger.yaml` in the root of this `/api` folder

 ## 💻 See the demo